 We actively work over a long period of time to give our sheep a natural environment and a safe lambing experience.
 But what is it really like to be out on the lambing beat?

-That’s a topic for another day.
-Look out, in a week or two, for “Lambing Part 2: A Family Affair.”
+That’s a topic for “Lambing Part 2: A Family Affair.”

 Photos courtesy of Jenny and Steph McNamee.